Three women sue Charlie Rose, CBS News for sexual harassment

 The lawsuit seeks damages for lost wages as well as damage to reputation, emotional distress and attorney fees.

+"We will vigorously defend against the allegations pertaining to CBS News and Mr. Kadro," a CBS spokesperson said in a statement.

 Rose did not respond to an email seeking comment.
-Kadro directed questions to a CBS spokesperson, who did not immediately respond to a request for comment.